openeuler-mirror/openEuler-portal/app/en/other/privacy/index.md

 You can log in using an openEuler community account and perform the following operations in User Center:

 1. Change your avatar.
-2. Choose Info to view and correct your personal data.
+2. Choose Info to view and correct your basic information(nickname, company name).
 3. Choose Identity to check and correct you **email address**, **phone number**, and Gitee/Github/OpenAtom account.
 4. Choose Security to reset your login password.